-It took numerous attempts at climbing this mountain until it was summitted successfully in 1954.
-Cho Oyu is world’s six tallest mountain and belongs to the Himalayan Range and stands at the China-Nepal border.
+It took numerous attempts at climbing this mountain until it was submitted successfully in 1954.
+Cho Oyu is world’s sixth tallest mountain and belongs to the Himalayan Range and stands at the China-Nepal border.

 Dhaulagiri I was first ascended in 1960 and is the world’s seventh tallest peak.
 It is situated in Nepal and does not lie in any of the adjoining states.
 Belonging to the Himalayan range, Dhaulagiri consists of several sub-peaks of which Dhaulagiri 1 is the tallest.

 First ascended in 1956, this is the world’s eighth tallest peak.
-Mansalu is one more peak under the great Himalayan Range.
+Manaslu is one more peak that belongs to the great Himalayan Range.
 It is in the Gorkha District of Nepal.